TN 12th Result 2026 Without Registration Number — What to Do If You Lost Your Hall Ticket

 Remember — Registration Number vs Roll Number

 A lot of students confuse these two.
-Tamil Nadu board uses Registration Number — not roll number like CBSE or other boards.
+They start putting roll number to check the result.
+But registration number and roll number are different.
+Tamil Nadu board uses Registration Number not roll number like CBSE or other boards.
 Your registration number is the unique number assigned when you registered for the board exam.
 It is printed on your hall ticket and is different from your school admission number or any other ID.

-So if someone gives you a “roll number” — double check that it’s actually your DGE registration number.
+So if someone gives you a “roll number” then double check that it’s actually your DGE registration number.

 Keep This Ready on Result Day